vilcsak/iphone-sms-backup/README.md

   * Assumes encoding of texts is 'utf-8'...and there's no way to change it.

-  * Does not try to recover texts with photos.
-Just skips past them.

   * Does not handle group chats.

 License